jnomikos/jnomikos/README.md

 - Hi, I’m @jnomikos
-- I work at Ascend Engineering as a Software Developer
+- I work at Ascend Engineering as a Software Engineer
 - How to reach me:

 Personal Email- john.nomikos55@gmail.com